-Divination is the practice of seeking knowledge of the future or the unknown through understanding symbols and messages sent from the divine, whether through discovering them in nature or through theurgic practice.
-Divination plays a substantial role in Hellenism, and in the Phaedrus the divine Plato distinguishes two major categories of divination:
+Divination, the practice of seeking knowledge of the future or the unknown through understanding signs, symbols, and messages sent from the divine, whether through discovering them in nature or through theurgic practice, is abundant proof that Fate is at work.
+After all, the prediction of soothsayers could not be true if all things under the Gods were not embraced by this force.
+Divination plays a substantial role in Hellenism, and in the Phaedrus the divine Plato distinguishes two major categories of divination (Plato Phaedrus, 244a8-d5):

 - Intuitive divination: This type is immediate and based on contact between a gifted individual and a God or spirit.
 The Pythia of Delphi, for instance, was an example of divinely inspired intuitive divination.